kroebuck/werewolf/WerewolfWebApp.md

 });
 ```

 What does this do?
 Express initializes `app` to be a function handler that can be supplied to an HTTP server (which we do on line 4).
 Then, define a route handler `/` that gets called when we hit the home website.
 Finally, we make the HTTP server listen on port 3000.
-If met with "Error: Cannot find module 'express', enter
+If met with "Error: Cannot find module 'express'", enter

 ```console
 npm install express